 Now that spring is finally around the corner, we can’t stop thinking about vegan spring recipes.
 After all, the season is known for colorful vegetables, picnics, and of course — sunshine!
 We also can’t forget about the fresh herbs from our windowsill gardens and local farmer’s markets.
 Together, these elements represent the best of spring.

-And whether you’re new to vegan cooking or simply want to eat more vegetables, you’ll find that spring is full of tasty inspiration.
+And whether you’re new to vegan cooking or simply want to eat more plants, you’ll find that spring is full of tasty inspiration.
 Plus, making seasonal vegan recipes is surprisingly easy.
 It comes down to knowing the right combination of ingredients and substitutes.

 1. Black Bean & Corn Salad